greatseth/mediainfo/README.markdown

     Mediainfo.path = "/opt/local/bin/mediainfo"

+Now, from this point, I bet some *actual* usage examples would be great.
+Unfortunately, I haven't really gotten around to proper documentation, yet.
+HOWEVER, please see the very reasonable test suite accompanying the source code for this library.
+It contains a bunch of relevant usage examples.

-By default, REXML is used as the XML parser.
+Moving on, REXML is used as the XML parser by default.
 If you'd like, you can configure Mediainfo to use Hpricot or Nokogiri instead using one of the following approaches: